nerc-project/nerc-docs/docs/openstack/kubernetes/k3s/k3s.md

 ## Pre-requisite

-We will need 1 control-plane(master) and 2 worker node to create a single control-plane kubernetes cluster using `k3s`.
+We will need 1 control-plane(master) and 2 worker nodes to create a single control-plane kubernetes cluster using `k3s`.
 We are using following setting for this purpose: